-- Motivated students who have completed all courses of the first quarter during the first quarter and have obtained an average grade of at least 7.5 for these courses, are invited by email to apply for participation in the Honours Programme Master CEG as described in the Teaching and Examination Regulations (TER) MSc, article 10. - 2.
-Students who fulfil the requirements as described in the Honours Programme Guidelines and are interested in the Honours Programme can send their application to the HPM coordinator together with an motivation letter in English, and a proposal and planning for their personal programme.
+- Motivated students, who have completed all courses of the first quarter during the first quarter and have obtained an average grade of at least 7.5 for these courses, can apply for the Honours Programme Master CEG as described in the Teaching and Examination Regulations (TER) MSc, Article 10. - 2.
+Students who fulfil the requirements as described in the Honours Programme Guidelines and are interested in the Honours Programme can send their application to the HPM coordinator together with a motivation letter in English, and a proposal and planning for their personal honours programme.
 The proposal students submit should show coherence within a specific theme.
 The requirements for designing the programme are described in the Honours Programme Guidelines.
-The programme has to be approved by the Honours Programme Committee. - The programme proposal that the student has submitted to the Honours coordinator is considered for approval by the Honours Programme Committee, established by the Director of Education.
-For more information about application please check the Honours Programme Guidelines. - 4.
-The Honours Programme Master has to be completed during the student's master degree programme.
+The programme has to be approved by the Honours Programme Committee. - 3.
+The programme proposal that the student has submitted to the Honours coordinator is considered for approval by the Honours Programme Committee, established by the Director of Education.
+For more information about application please check the Honours Programme Guidelines.

+- The Honours Programme Master has to be completed during the student's Master degree programme.
 None of the results may be lower than 6.0. - 5.
 The assessment of the various components of the programme is carried out by the examiner concerned, who must be a TU Delft academic staff member.
-In special cases, a deviation from this requirement is permitted (Art.
-5.3 Rules & Guidelines of the Board of Examiners). - 6.
-CME Students who are admitted to the Master's Honours Programme CEG may complete the 15 credits of the faculty (organized) component mentioned in the TER Art 2.b by means of assignments and courses offered by, and with a supervisor from, any of the faculties involved in the interfaculty MSc Construction Management and Engineering (CME) programme.
+In special cases, a deviation from this requirement is permitted (Article 5.3 Rules & Guidelines of the Board of Examiners). - 6.
+CME Students who are admitted to the Master's Honours Programme CEG may complete the 15 credits of the faculty (organized) component mentioned in the TER Article 10.2, section b by means of assignments and courses offered by, and with a supervisor from, any of the faculties involved in the interfaculty MSc CME programme.